donovm4/msft-certifications/fundamentals/sc-900/README.md

   - faster AUTHN since AUTHN happens in cloud
 - ideal for hybrid environments
 - Password Writeback if you want to sync cloud changes --> on-prem

+## Shared Responsibility

+- CapEx
+  - up-front expenses
+- OpEx
+  - PAYG for services or products

+Cloud operations on a consumption-based model (OpEx).
+- no upfront costs for infrastructure
+- stop/start to resources
+- scalable resources